Llewxamris/.config/README.md

 Includes better tab-completion, better history, and anti-clobbering.
 PS1 prompt includes the current directory, and shows the `git` branch if applicable.

-## emacs/
-Emacs configuration, centered around `evil-mode`.
-Borrowing most packages from Spacemacs, but implementing them on my own for a deeper understanding of my setup. `org-mode` configuration inspired by Brent Hansen's fabulous `org-mode` document: http://doc.norang.ca/org-mode.html

-`config/` contains configuration for the packages, which are grouped together by purpose.
-`config/languages/` contains configuration for packages concerning a specific programming language.

 ## scripts/bin/
 Contains various shell scripts that are used within my environment.